CoreyTimberlake/CaliforniaRealEstateStats/README.md

 # CaliforniaRealEstateStats
-#Practicing Descriptive Statistics in excel and RStudio on a California Database Sample
+#Practicing Descriptive Statistics in Excel and RStudio on a California Database Sample